yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2017/11/07/capital_one_hackathon.md

 ![API 2](/img/posts/2017/11/07/capital_one_hackathon_2.png)

-___
+---

 The first front-end can be found live [here](https://app-capital-one-yingw787-1.herokuapp.com/).
 It's built primarily using `create-react-app`.
 There's a fake auth panel that actually appends the account ID and customer ID (defaulted to the first ones) to a query string, which is pulled off the next page and sent to the backend through `axios` and delivered as a promise.
-I used promises because I'm familiar with them and because updating state with promises is *really* easy in React (once you get the hang of it).
+I used promises because I'm familiar with them and because updating state with promises is _really_ easy in React (once you get the hang of it).
 I followed [this folder structure](https://hackernoon.com/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed) in order to scale my project.
 The big thing here was that I forgot Bootstrap.
 Very big deal in a hackathon.
 Hey, I hadn't written any front-end code for a few months, I'm a bit rusty.

 It doesn't do much, pretty much just confirms that my API is hittable.
 I was like "I need something better than this to show at demo time".
 So I went ahead and tried to build out another front-end, because thin clients are cheap and you should throw one away (especially if it's crap).